ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ftplugin.md

 ## The goal of this article...

-...is to briefly explain a few Vim concepts that will help you better understand the VimTeX plugin (covered in the [next article]({{< relref "/tutorials/vim-latex/vimtex" >}})) and how to write filetype-specific Vim configuration.
+...is to briefly explain a few Vim concepts that will help you better understand how to configure the VimTeX plugin (covered in the [next article]({{< relref "/tutorials/vim-latex/vimtex" >}})) and how to write filetype-specific Vim configuration.

 This article covers:

 - What is a Vim plugin?
-- What is Vim's runtimepath?
+- Vim's runtimepath
-- What is a filetype specific Vim plugin?
+- Filetype-specific Vim plugins

 If these terms are familiar to you, you can probably skip to the [next article]({{< relref "/tutorials/vim-latex/vimtex" >}}).